 First credit cards, also known as ‘credit building cards’, or ‘cards for bad credit’, are specifically designed for people who have yet to establish a credit history, or have a credit history that needs repairing.
 These cards tend to be more inclusive and have more relaxed eligibility criteria than their more traditional counterparts.
 For example, annual income requirements tend to be lower, and your current employment status will be less of a sticking point.

-The application process for a first credit card is simple, and can be completed online by filling out an application form and submitting some forms of ID.
+The application process for a first credit card is simple and can be completed online by filling out an application form and submitting some forms of ID.
 Some credit card issuers offer an eligibility checker, where you can check the likelihood of being accepted before you officially apply, which will not show up on your credit history.
-Generally you will be asked to provide such information as:
+Generally, as a credit card first-timer, you will be asked to provide such information as:

 Because credit card issuers have no idea about your past behaviour with credit, first credit cards tend to be more restrictive in their use – at least initially.
 For example:

-Lower credit limit – First credit cards typically come with a lower credit limit, usually between £100 and £1,200.
-Some issuers will give you the opportunity to increase this limit slowly over time, providing you have proven yourself to be responsible with your spending and repaying.
+First credit cards typically come with a lower credit limit, usually between £100 and £1,200.
+Some issuers will allow you to increase this limit slowly over time, providing you have proven yourself to be responsible with your spending and repaying.

-Higher APR – Because of the credit card issuer’s perception of your financial risk, APRs on first credit cards are generally higher than more conventional cards.
-Furthermore, some credit card issuers offer alternative (even higher) APRs, which are offered if you are not considered eligible for the card you applied for.
+Because of the credit card issuer’s perception of your financial risk, APRs on first credit cards are generally higher than more conventional cards.
+Furthermore, some credit card issuers offer alternative (even higher) APRs if you are not considered eligible for the card you applied for.
 This is known as ‘personal pricing’ or ‘downsell rates’.
 If you consider that making multiple applications for credit in quick succession harms your credit rating, it may be worth applying for cards which have an eligibility checker, so that you can determine which rate you will be subject to before you officially apply.

 It’s not all bad news though.
 First credit cards come with a whole host of helpful tools to aid you in coping with your everyday finances, and with your quest to build a good credit history.
 These can include:

-Payment flexibility – Some issuers will give you the option of moving your monthly repayment date – often more than once a year – to a day more suitable for you.
+Some issuers will give you the option of moving your monthly repayment date.
+This can often be more than once a year – to a day more suitable for you.

-And finally, just because first credit cards are for those who have yet to prove themselves financially, they can offer rewards and benefits, albeit on a smaller scale to more conventional credit cards.
+First credit cards can offer benefits and rewards, albeit on a smaller scale to more conventional credit cards as users are yet to improve themselves.
 Such rewards can include:

 0% balance transfers – While only offered for a comparatively short period of time, some first credit cards offer 0% interest balance transfers.
 There will be a fee, though – usually 3 to 4% of the amount being transferred.